Simplified Agentic Definition and Agentic Meaning: Transforming Business Through Self-Directed Action

 By monitoring these areas, organizations can quantify the benefits of embracing the agentic meaning and make data-driven decisions about further investments in this approach.

 As we look to the future of work, the ability to foster agentic behavior among employees will likely become a significant competitive advantage.
-Organizations that successfully embed the agentic meaning and solution into their culture will be better positioned to:
+Organizations that successfully embed their agentic meaning and solution into the culture will be better positioned to:

 - Attract and retain top talent who value autonomy and personal growth